 Born and raised in New Orleans, Chef John Russ began his career at the Ritz Carlton and then moved on to Chef John Besh's acclaimed Restaurant August in New Orleans.
-He is now the executive chef at Besh's Lüke San Antonio.
+He is now the chef and owner at Clementine's in San Antonio, Texas.

 Typically when you have an abundance of mint in your garden, you also have an abundance of tomatoes you don't want to let rot.